 First revealed before the Baselworld 2012 trade show, the Heritage Pilot was reissued in an even more appealing version.
-Although, with a total production run said to be 1883 pieces (just like the older model), the Alpina Heritage Pilot Limited Edition (Ref.
+Although with a total production run of 1883 pieces (just like the older model), the Alpina Heritage Pilot Limited Edition (Ref.
 AL-435LB4SH6) shouldn’t be touted as a “limited” edition (there will be just too many of them in circulation for the model to become a rarity in any reasonable time), it still deserves our attention for the sheer beauty of it.

 Powered by the same Alpina caliber AL-435, which is, in fact, a refinished version of the legendary Unitas 6498-1, the Heritage Pilot predictably offers the same dial layout of a three-hander with a small seconds indicator placed at 6 hours.

 Although on that front view photo above the dial looks flat, it is in reality deliciously three-dimensional sporting applied brick-shaped hour markers and Arabic numerals on the 12-hour scale.
 Well, even the dots on the 24-hour scale look like tiny buttons, which is not only nice but is also usable, since the three-dimensional elements make the dial even more legible.

 Since the stainless steel case of this vintage-style chronograph remains the same 50 millimeters in diameter, it is still a watch of gargantuan proportions, which is designed for heroically shaped people.
 No, it’s not just a figure of speech.
 Look at those numerous wrist-shots taken by normal people and you will see that in many cases the lugs are wider than wrists of those guys.